Andrew Reisner

 Short presentation

 I am a professor in practical philosophy.
-Most of my research has been in the fields of normativity and value theory.
+Most of my research has been in the fields of normativity, both theoretical and practical, and value theory.
 I held a Vetenskapsrådet grant from 2019 to 2022 for the research project, 'Pragmatism, Pluralism, and Reasons for Belief'.
-My book (in progress), A New Theory of Reasons for Belief: Pragmatic Foundations and Pluralistic Reasons is under contract with OUP.
-I am a visiting scholar at CAS for most of 2023/2024 in assocation with the PROFOUND project.
+My book, A New Theory of Reasons for Belief: Pragmatic Foundations and Pluralistic Reasons is under contract with OUP.
+I was a visiting scholar at the Center for Adavnced Study, Oslo for most of 2023/2024.

 Biography

 My first post in philosophy was as a visiting assistant professor at the Johns Hopkins University, after which I joined McGill University as an assistant professor and where I later an associate professor.
-I joined the department at Uppsala in autumn 2015.
-My first degree was in classics from Middlebury College, after which I read for an M.A. in philosophy at Bristol University under the supervision of Andrew Pyle and James Ladyman and then a D.Phil in Philosophy at Oxford University under the supervision of John Broome.
-I have held or have scheduled visiting fellowships or lectureships at CAS Oslo, the CSMN, Lund University, Oxford University, and Stockholm University and have been an academic visitor at the ANU.
+I joined the department at Uppsala University in autumn 2015.
+My first degree was in classics from Middlebury College, after which I read for an M.A. in philosophy at Bristol University under the supervision of Andrew Pyle and James Ladyman.
+I went on to read for D.Phil in Philosophy at Oxford University under the supervision of John Broome.
+I have held visiting fellowships or lectureships at CAS Oslo, the Centre for the Study of Mind in Nature, Lund University, the University of Oxford, and Stockholm University.
+I have also been an academic visitor at the ANU.
 My primary research interests are in theoretical and practical reason and value theory.
-I recently completed a Veteskapsrådet-funded three year project (2019-2022), 'Pragmatism, Pluralism, and Reasons for Belief'.
-The resulting monograph, A New Theory of Reasons for Belief: Pragmatic Foundations and Pluralistic Reasons, is under contract with OUP.
-I am a core participant in the CAS Oslo funded project, 'The Profoundest Problem', which investigates conflicts between moral and prudential reasons: https://cas-nor.no/project/profoundest-problem-ethics-profound.
-This is a central focus of my upcoming research, especially in connection to problems related to state obligations to mitigate climate change.
+My (in progress) monograph, A New Theory of Reasons for Belief: Pragmatic Foundations and Pluralistic Reasons, is under contract with OUP.
+I was a core participant in the CAS Oslo funded project, 'The Profoundest Problem', which investigates conflicts between moral and prudential reasons: https://cas-nor.no/project/profoundest-problem-ethics-profound.

 Publications